-Vietnam jails 2 dozens on charges of terrorism, subversion
+Vietnam jails 2 dozen on charges of terrorism, subversion

-HANOI, Vietnam (AP) — Vietnamese courts have handed down harsh prison sentences to two dozen people after finding them guilty of terrorism and subversion including a case linked to an exiled group.
+HANOI, Vietnam (AP) — Vietnamese courts have handed down harsh prison sentences to two dozen people after finding them guilty of terrorism and subversion, including in a bombing linked to an exiled group, state media reported Thursday.

-A court in Ho Chi Minh City convicted 14 people for a petrol bomb attack at the city’s international airport in April and sentenced them to between five and 16 years in prison Wednesday.
+A court in Ho Chi Minh City convicted 14 people on a charge of terrorism aimed at opposing the people’s administration for a petrol bomb attack at the city’s international airport in April and sentenced them to between five and 16 years in prison.

+Dang Hoang Thien, who was accused of making two petrol bombs, only one of which exploded, was given 16 years while 13 others received from five to 14 years in prison at the end of the two-day trial Wednesday, state-run Thanh Nien newspaper said.

 The bomb caused a scare but no casualties.
-It was linked to an exiled group of the defeated South Vietnamese republic.
+It was linked to an exiled group of the defeated U.S-backed South Vietnamese republic.

-A court in south-central province of Binh Dinh sentenced nine people to between three to 14 years for attempted subversion and spreading propaganda against the communist state.

 Most Read Stories